 Lawyer SEO Agency Strategies

 When you’re looking for an attorney SEO expert, pay attention to the strategy they propose and what’s included.
 Does their proposal mainly focus on ranking above the aggregator sites mentioned above?
 Or do they plan to leverage those sites to give your business more visibility on the SERP?
 You want a strategy that uses those sites to your advantage instead of just trying to outrank them.
+If you’re not sure where your site stands in SEO, enter it in our free SEO Analyzer tool to get your site’s score and audit report.

 While taking advantage of aggregator sites is super smart, it would be foolish to stop there.
 You need to optimize your website for users and search engines as well.
 That all starts with solid keyword research.